Carbonate compensation depth: Overview

 As shown in the diagram, biogenic calcium carbonate (CaCO3) tests are produced in the photic zone of the oceans (green circles).
-Upon death, those tests escaping dissolution near the surface, settle along with clays materials.
+Upon death, those tests escaping dissolution near the surface settle, along with clay materials.
 In seawater, a dissolution boundary is formed as a result of temperature, pressure, and depth, and is known as the saturation horizon.
-Above the saturation horizon, waters are supersaturated and CaCO3 tests are largely preserved.
-Below the saturation, waters are undersaturated because of increasing solubility with depth and the release of CO2 from organic matter decay and CaCO3 will dissolve.
-Dissolution occurs primarily at the sediment surface as the sinking velocity of debris is rapid (broad white arrows).
-At the carbonate compensation depth, the rate of dissolution exactly matches rate of supply of CaCO3 from above.
-At steady state this carbonate compensation depth is similar to the snowline (the first depth where carbonate poor sediments occur).
-The lysocline is the depth interval between the saturation and carbonate compensation depth.
+Above this horizon, waters are supersaturated and CaCO3 tests are largely preserved.
+Below it, waters are undersaturated, because of both the increasing solubility with depth and the release of CO2 from organic matter decay, and CaCO3 will dissolve.
+The sinking velocity of debris is rapid (broad pale arrows), so dissolution occurs primarily at the sediment surface.

+At the carbonate compensation depth, the rate of dissolution exactly matches the rate of supply of CaCO3 from above.
+At steady state this depth, the CCD, is similar to the snowline (the first depth where carbonate-poor sediments occur).
+The lysocline is the depth interval between the saturation and carbonate compensation depths.